Silkestra/sanntid_exercise1/Exercise1.md

 ### Go

-Using shared variable synchronization is possible, but not the idiomatic approach in Go.
-You should instead create a "server" that is responsible for its own data, `select{}` (http://golang.org/ref/spec#Select_statements)s messages, and perform different actions on its data when it receives a corresponding message.

-In this case, the data is the integer `i`, and the three actions it can perform are increment, decrement, and read (or "get").
-Two other goroutines should send the increment and decrement requests to the number-server, and `main` should read out the final value after these two goroutines are done.

 Before attempting to do the exercise, it is recommended to have a look at the following chapters of the interactive go tutorial:
  - Goroutines (https://tour.golang.org/concurrency/1)